Ultrajam/bootstrap-docs-jamroom/README.md

 * Basic access control to your docs.
 Set them to be readable by Admin only (default), logged in only, by quota, or make them publically available.

-##Installation - Twitter Bootstrap Resources for Jamroom 5
+##Installation - Making your module use ujBootstrap for its docs

 Upload the module to your server.